List of Marvel Comics characters: G: Goblyn

-Goblyn (Goblyn Dean) is a fictional mutant character in the Marvel Comics universe.
+Goblyn (Goblyn Dean) is a mutant character in the Marvel Comics universe.
 She first appeared in Alpha Flight #48 (July 1987), and was created by Bill Mantlo and Terry Shoemaker.

 Goblyn is one of a pair of fraternal twins.
-Before birth, it was revealed that Goblyn was a mutant and would be of monstrous appearance.
+Before birth, it was revealed that Goblyn was a mutant and would possess a monstrous appearance.
 Her parents decided that for her own good she would be aborted.
 Sensing the danger, her sister Laura (later known as Pathway) used her own mutant ability to send Goblyn to another dimension where she would be safe.
 Later Laura would return her to Earth, where they would both become involved with Alpha Flight.